-Five years ago, on March 23, 2005, a series of explosions occurred at an oil refinery in Texas City, Texas during the restart of a hydrocarbon isomerization unit.
-15 workers were killed and 180 were injured.
+Five years ago, on Mar.
+23, 2005, a series of explosions occurred at an oil refinery in Texas City, TX, during the restart of a hydrocarbon isomerization unit.
+Fifteen workers were killed and 180 were injured.
 All fatalities and many of the injuries occurred in and around trailers that had been placed near the isomerization unit to support maintenance activities on other units.
 A distillation column was overfilled and overpressurized.
-The relief valve opened, releasing hot hydrocarbon to the atmosphere through a vent stack to the atmosphere.
+The relief valve opened, releasing hot hydrocarbons to the atmosphere through a vent stack.
 This was not the first time a release had occurred from the vent stack, but this time the release was much larger.
-The resulting flammable vapor cloud ignited causing a massive explosion.
+The resulting flammable vapor cloud ignited, causing a massive explosion.
+The photos at the right show the damage to those portable trailers.